 Animal agriculture is when animals are farmed for human consumption, which also produces a large amount of harmful chemicals like nitrates and carbon dioxide, as well as causes the pollution that comes from cleaning factory farms and intensive agricultural projects.

-The environmental protection agency (EPA) states that all of these chemicals and pollutants get flushed into local waterways and eventually end up in the sea.
+The Environmental Protection Agency (EPA) states that all of these chemicals and pollutants get flushed into local waterways and eventually end up in the sea, contaminating the marine environment.

 Types of Pollution